umbraco/UmbracoDocs/Umbraco-Heartcore/index.md

 ## [Frequently asked questions](https://umbraco.com/products/umbraco-heartcore/faq/)

-Have questions that is not covered by this documentation?
-Please create an issue on our [Documentation Issue Tracker](https://github.com/umbraco/UmbracoDocs/issues) or get in touch with Umbraco Support using the chat in the portal or write support@umbraco.com.
+Do you have questions that are not covered by this documentation?
+Please create an issue on our [Documentation Issue Tracker](https://github.com/umbraco/UmbracoDocs/issues) or get in touch with Umbraco Support using the chat in the portal or write a mail to support@umbraco.com.